ouspg/ouspg-open/about/README.md

  * 2015 - Codenomicon finds the [Heartbleed Bug](http://heartbleed.com/) from OpenSSL
    * affected about 2/3 of the WWW-servers on the Internet
    * also SSL-VPNs, network appliances and wide variety of client-side software

+# Impact

+ * Practical research outcomes:
+  * The security testing of the popular browsers have proactively improved the security of the software tens of millions of users use every day
+  * The early research prototypes revealed vulnerabilities in the products from hundreds of network equipment and software vendors

+ * Spin-offs:
+  * Giving back to the taxpayers: spin-offs employed up to hundred security specialists in years 2012-2015 in Finland.
+  * Proactive security: commercialized fuzzers have proactively improved the security of our critical infrastructure: telecommunication, healthcare, car industry, finance, and others
+  * Incident handling: A number of countries have moved from purely manual incident reporting to fully automatic, allowing up to 600 times better coverage in their countries

+# Publications

+* Publications:
+ * [PROTOS publications](https://www.ee.oulu.fi/research/ouspg/Protos)  in the areas of:
+   * proactive elimination of software vulnerabilities, using model-based fuzzing, and
+   * vulnerability coordination.
+ * [PROTOS Genome publications](https://www.ee.oulu.fi/research/ouspg/genome) in the area of model assisted fuzzing.
+ * [FRONTIER COMPAT publications](https://www.ee.oulu.fi/research/ouspg/Frontier-Compat) in the area of analysing the security of complex information networks and systems.
+ * [PROTOS-MATINE publications](https://www.ee.oulu.fi/research/ouspg/PROTOS-MATINE) identify critical components and dependencies by combining different information sources (system specific and public, technical as well as social information sources) and visualizing the results
+ * [FRONTIER RIDAC publications](https://www.ee.oulu.fi/research/ouspg/RIDAC/Publications) in the area of Open Source RFID Audit Framework

+# Tools

+ * The most recent tools are available at [OUSPG Github](https://github.com/ouspg)

 # Life after OUSPG